Thorpe B. Isaacson

+Early life and education

 Isaacson was born in Ephraim, Sanpete County, Utah, to Martin Isaacson and Mary Jemima Beal.
 Isaacson received his education at Snow Academy (now Snow College), Brigham Young University, Utah State University and the University of California–Berkeley.

+Career

 On June 20, 1920, Isaacson married Lula Maughan Jones in the Salt Lake Temple.
 They eventually became the parents of two children.
 Isaacson worked as a school teacher and athletic coach in Idaho and later was a school district superintendent.
 He also was involved in insurance sales and real estate.
 Isaacson was a member of the Utah State University Board of Trustees.

 In the LDS Church, Isaacson was ordained a high priest in 1941 by Charles A. Callis of the Quorum of the Twelve Apostles.
 In 1946, he became a second counselor to LeGrand Richards in the presiding bishopric, and then as first counselor to Joseph L. Wirthlin in 1952.
-In 1961, he was sustained as an Assistant to the Quorum of the Twelve Apostles.
+In 1961, he was sustained as an assistant to the Quorum of the Twelve Apostles.

 On October 28, 1965, Isaacson was sustained as a counselor to church president David O. McKay in the First Presidency.
 Isaacson being called to be a counselor in the First Presidency was unusual since he was not an apostle.
 However, President McKay had a great deal of confidence in Isaacson's judgement and past service.
-There is evidence that Isaacson was already functioning much as a counselor to McKay at the time of his call to the First Presidency.
+There is evidence that Isaacson was already unofficially functioning as a counselor to McKay at the time of his call to the First Presidency.

+Later life and death

 Isaacson suffered a stroke on February 7, 1966, which severely limited his activities as a counselor.
 Alvin R. Dyer was added as a counselor to the First Presidency to fill the role Isaacson was to perform.
-Isaacson was released from the First Presidency upon McKay's death on January 18, 1970, and resumed his former position as an Assistant to the Twelve.
+Isaacson was released from the First Presidency upon McKay's death on January 18, 1970, and resumed his former position as an assistant to the Twelve.

 Isaacson died in Salt Lake City, Utah, and was buried at the Salt Lake City Cemetery.